UnexpectedMaker/ReflowMaster/README.md

 Inlcluded in this reposity:
 - EagleCAD schematics and Board layout files (Eagle 9.1)
 - Exported Gerber files (Gerber 274X)
+- STL files for the 3D printed case
 - Adrduino code

 # Hacking the code